Wednesday, August 14, 2024

 Strange Places

-I remember vividly what made me decide that hospice was what I want to do next.
+I remember vividly what made me decide that hospice was the job I wanted to do next.
 I was next to my beloved cousin Ali, who was just days from dying.
 A hospice CNA came in and sponge bathed him.
 I sat there, mere feet from him, in a chair, big heavy tears running down my face.
 The CNA kept a straight face and never even looked up to acknowledge me.
 And strangely enough, I was grateful to her for that moment.
 Because I had no idea how to function at the time when our close loved one is dying.
 In a moment like that, no matter what kind of education or experience you have, your brain seems to just seep out of your ears.
 But she was professional.
 She had a job to do, clean and check on him.
 While the family was all so emotionally spent, she came in and did what needed to be done.
 That was literally the moment I learned how important hospice really is.

 I took two months after Ali died to finish writing a book (at least I thought I was done), before I went back to work.
 I'd been so distracted from the last few years that I knew that after being fired and losing my cousin, I needed a break.
 I'd tried so long to finish the book previously, that this was the first time that I felt like I could really work on it with no distractions, and once it was done, I would get another job.
 When I was ready, I started applying.